Davidrxyang/raines-2024-line-addition-problem/README.md

 (make sure permissions for the bash script are set properly)

-to run the main function:
+to run the algorithm:

-`java Algorithm.LineAdditionAlgorithm`
+`java Algorithm.Main CONFIG_FILE`

+where CONFIG_FILE is the path to the config parameter file.